apollographql/router/.changesets/fix_bryn_datadog_upstream_sampling_decision_test.md

   exporters:
     tracing:
       common:
         # Only 10 percent of spans will be forwarded from the Datadog agent to Datadog.
+Experiment to find a value that is good for you!
         sampler: 0.1
         # Send all spans to the Datadog agent.
         datadog_agent_sampling: true